Renddslow/flatland-digital-communications/README.md

 - Emails keep them
 - Consitency converts them

-#### Attender
-Emails will be perhaps most heavily used to reach our Attenders and will be vastly more complex in terms of segmentation and automated sequences.
-A few examples of sequences:
-* Things

 ### In-Service
 In Service announcements are for attenders and should all point to flatland.church.
 Sharing should be flatlandchurch.com.